factorial-io/phabalicious/docs/docs/configuration.md

     * `local`: all commands are run locally
     * `ssh`: all commands are run via a ssh-shell
     * `docker-exec` all commands are run via docker-exec.
+* `applyBlueprint` this will apply the blueprint to the current configuration.
+This makes it easy to base the common configuration on a blueprint and just override some parts of it.
+    * `config` this is the blueprint-configuration used as a base.
+    * `variant` this is the variant to pass to the blueprint

 #### Configuration for the local-method